mosi-arch/documents/wordpress-web3-theme.md

 //Integrate the chosen NFT solution by installing and configuring its plugin or API.

 //5-3.
 Design and develop marketplace UI
 //Design custom templates using HTML and CSS, and set up functions to handle buying, selling, and viewing NFTs.
-This would require more specific instructions on what features the marketplace needs to have.
+//This would require more specific instructions on what features the marketplace needs to have.
 ```
 In this example web3 connection created, you need to read section "5" .\
 Notice: don't use rpc was/has made by infura, cuz they are have censoreship for users...